Alexi Kaye Campbell

 Alexi Kaye Campbell (born 1966) is a Greek-British playwright and actor.
 In 2009, his play The Pride was given the Laurence Olivier Award for Outstanding Achievement in an Affiliate Theatre.

 Personal life

 Alexi Kaye Campbell was born Alexi Komondouros in Athens, Greece, to a Greek father and British mother.
 The name Campbell comes from his mother's family.
 He was brought up in Athens and went to Greek primary school, then Campion School and St Lawrence College, the British International schools in Athens.
 After graduating from Boston University with a degree in English and American Literature, Kaye Campbell went on to study acting at the Webber Douglas Academy of Dramatic Art in London.

 Kaye Campbell has lived with his partner, the director Dominic Cooke since 1997.

+Career

 Acting

 Before turning to writing Kaye Campbell worked for many years as an actor.
-His work included seasons at the Royal Shakespeare Company (RSC) and with Oxford Stage Company, Chichester Festival Theatre, The Royal Court, Hampstead Theatre and with Shared Experience.
+His work included seasons at the Royal Shakespeare Company (RSC) and with Oxford Stage Company, Chichester Festival Theatre, the Royal Court Theatre, Hampstead Theatre and with Shared Experience.